I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-ioregisterdeviceinterface.md

 # IoRegisterDeviceInterface function
-The <b>IoRegisterDeviceInterface</b> routine registers a <a href="https://msdn.microsoft.com/C989D2D3-E8DE-4D64-86EE-3D3B3906390D">device interface class</a>, if it has not been previously registered, and creates a new instance of the interface class, which a driver can subsequently enable for use by applications or other system components.
+The <b>IoRegisterDeviceInterface</b> routine registers a [device interface class](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/device-interface-classes), if it has not been previously registered, and creates a new instance of the interface class, which a driver can subsequently enable for use by applications or other system components.

 ## Syntax